-We did not contribute to the Plan in the first three months of fiscal 2021 and due to COVID-19 we are uncertain of the amount we will contribute during the remainder of the year.
-We did not contribute to the Plan in the first three months of fiscal 2020.
+The Company did not contribute to the Plan in the first half of fiscal 2021 and due to COVID-19 the Company is uncertain of the amount the Company will contribute during the remainder of the year.
+The Company did not contribute to the Plan in the first half of fiscal 2020.
 The expected rate of return on Plan assets for determining net periodic benefit plan cost is 8%.